felixvor/VorlaenderLW/README.md

 www.vorlaender.tk/

 - With node backend to forward messages from the websites contact formular to my parents.
-Contact Formular and Node Backend implement Recaptcha and simple threat/spam handling.
+Contact Formular and Node Backend implement reCAPTCHA and simple threat/spam handling. https://www.google.com/recaptcha/

 - Working with SendGrid to send up to 100 mails per day using my own mail domain name without setting up a SMTP service https://sendgrid.com/